-If you are a resident of the state of Georgia and have outstanding tax debt that you are unable to pay, you might qualify for the state’s tax relief program.
-This program is called an offer in compromise, and it allows taxpayers in the state to settle a tax debt for less than the amount they owe.
+If you are a resident of the state of Georgia and have outstanding back taxes that you are unable to pay, you might qualify for the state’s back tax assistance program.
+This program is called an offer in compromise, and it allows taxpayers in the state to settle a back taxes for less than the amount they owe.
 You must submit an offer in compromise to and have it approved by the Georgia Department of Revenue.

 If you cannot pay the full amount you owe in taxes, you can submit an offer in compromise to the Georgia Department of Revenue.
 Each offer is reviewed individually, and those involved in the review process will look at several key factors.
 These include: